The long awaited Samsung 980 PRO SSD lineup is now available and known.

 |Max Sequential Write||Up to 2,700 MB/s||Up to 5,000 MB/s||Up to 5,000 MB/s||Up to 5,100 MB/s|

 The endurance of the 980 PRO is half the endurance of the 970 PRO.
 For most gamers this will not present much of a problem at all as even after 5 years most SSD installed have still got over 75% of the wear remaining.
-Most SSD are heavily over provisioned and the typical gaming PC does not write much data in a day to say basis.
+Most SSD are heavily over provisioned and the typical gaming PC does not write much data on a day to day basis.
 The generous 9% overprovisioning means the 980 PRO will last a long time for gaming.

 SSD Endurance is simply the warranted value.
 The SSD will continue to function fine however once the SSD reaches the maximum its advisable to consider replacing it.
 The performance of worn cells will degrade and eventually the SSD will run out of space blocks.
 Samsung has its own custom controller which handles the functions needed.
 The LPDDR4 provides a cache that makes the 980 PRO run more efficiently.

 AMD kicked off the transition to PCIe 4.0 last year with the release of their Zen 2 family of CPUs.
 This started the first phase of PCIe 4.0 SSDs, starting with Phison E16.
 The Turbo write can reach 5000 MB/s which is extraordinary.
 This is Samsung’s new PCIe Gen 4 controller called “Elpis.”
 It is produced on a 8 nm production process in Samsung’s foundries, same as NVIDIA’s Ampere GPUs.
 Compared to previous controllers, Elpis can process 128 queues at the same time (Phoenix had 32, UBX only 8).

-In the real world, even with an AMD X570 system, leveraging the performance of the Samsung 980 PRO is hard to do.
+In the real world, even with an AMD X570 system, leveraging the full performance of the Samsung 980 PRO is hard to do.
 The SSD is so powerful it could run a small database server.